 Identify your flaws and replace the wrong actions with good actions.
 This way, you will turn your failure into an opportunity to learn and grow.

-5. Acknowledge your strengths
+6. Acknowledge your strengths

 In addition to failing to know the areas you need to improve, this is an opportunity to see your positive features.
-Think about your skills, talents, abilities and acknowledge the things that have helped you where you are today.
+Think about your skills, talents, and abilities and acknowledge the things that have helped you where you are today.
 Acknowledging these strengths will help you look to the future with determination.

 Failure can certainly be frightening.
 However, you can acknowledge your failure and convert it into success by approaching the right steps.